Arc676/Blackjack-Mac/README.md

 ## Licensing

 Project available under GPLv3.
 See `LICENSE` for full license text.
+See `Credits.rtf` for more information regarding asset licenses.